KB Home (NYSE:KBH) Rating Lowered to Market Perform at Wolfe Research

-KB Home (NYSE:KBH – Get Rating) was downgraded by stock analysts at Wolfe Research from an “outperform” rating to a “market perform” rating in a research note issued on Monday, Marketbeat Ratings reports.
+Wolfe Research downgraded shares of KB Home (NYSE:KBH – Get Rating) from an outperform rating to a market perform rating in a research report released on Monday morning, MarketBeat.com reports.

-Several other equities analysts have also issued reports on the stock.
-JPMorgan Chase & Co. raised shares of KB Home from a “neutral” rating to an “overweight” rating and cut their price target for the stock from $64.00 to $51.00 in a report on Thursday, March 10th.
-Royal Bank of Canada cut their price target on shares of KB Home from $55.00 to $51.00 and set an “outperform” rating on the stock in a report on Thursday, March 24th.
-The Goldman Sachs Group cut their price target on shares of KB Home from $64.00 to $55.00 and set a “buy” rating on the stock in a report on Thursday, March 24th.
-UBS Group initiated coverage on shares of KB Home in a report on Wednesday, January 19th.
-They issued a “buy” rating and a $67.00 price target on the stock.
-Finally, Wedbush reaffirmed an “outperform” rating and issued a $73.00 price target on shares of KB Home in a report on Friday, March 18th.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating, eleven have given a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat, the company currently has an average rating of “Buy” and a consensus price target of $53.08.
+Several other equities research analysts have also recently issued reports on KBH.
+Zacks Investment Research cut KB Home from a buy rating to a hold rating and set a $39.00 price objective on the stock. in a report on Wednesday, March 16th.
+JPMorgan Chase & Co. upgraded KB Home from a neutral rating to an overweight rating and reduced their target price for the company from $64.00 to $51.00 in a report on Thursday, March 10th.
+Seaport Res Ptn upgraded KB Home from a neutral rating to a buy rating in a report on Friday, January 21st.
+Wedbush reiterated an outperform rating and issued a $73.00 target price on shares of KB Home in a report on Friday, March 18th.
+Finally, UBS Group initiated coverage on KB Home in a report on Wednesday, January 19th.
+They issued a buy rating and a $67.00 target price on the stock.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating, eleven have given a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat, KB Home currently has a consensus rating of Buy and an average target price of $52.83.

 KB Home Company Profile (Get Rating)